 Related: Eco-Friendly Easter Toys

 Decorate eggs for Easter!
-Try any of our Easter Egg Decorating Ideas or try coloring natural brown Easter eggs with this fun Easter egg decorating hack!
+Try any of our Easter Egg Decorating Ideas or color natural brown Easter eggs with this fun Easter egg decorating hack!
+Decorating wooden eggs is an excellent alternative to hard-boiled eggs and is much better for the environment than plastic eggs.
+Learn how to decorate wooden eggs with a woodburning pen and watercolor paint, make adorable Easter chicks, or try these fantastic wooden egg decorating ideas.

-All you need to is hide decorated real Easter eggs or wooden Easter eggs in the backyard (or anywhere in nature), and then send the kids outside with their Easter Baskets to find and collect all the eggs they can find.
+Have an Easter egg hunt or attend one for a classic spring activity not to be missed.
+First, hide decorated real Easter eggs or wooden Easter eggs in the backyard (or anywhere in nature).
+Next, send the kids outside with their Easter Baskets to search for and collect as many eggs as they can find.

 Related: Easter Chicks Wooden Egg Craft

 Get out a paintbrush and some paints and get creative.
-For inspiration have a look at any of our favorite spring art idea roundups below!
+For inspiration, please look at our favorite spring art ideas and projects below:

 - Saint Patrick’s Day Art and Craft Ideas